GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

 If you have an application that will eventually become a production service, you should create a stand-alone account.

-**Information you will need**
+Information you will need
   > Approval from the relevant section leader/financial delegate
 > A valid GA Credit Card for step 5.
 > GA Cost and Activity Codes
+> The name for your Account should be 'GA-AWS-xxxxxxxxxx'.
+For example, 'ga-aws-bumblebee' for the Bumblebee project.

 1. Create an [AWS account](https://aws.amazon.com/resources/create-account/):
  * Click on the "Sign Up Now" button - then select the "I am a new user" option.
  * Enter a valid email address - this should be either:

-   > A shared GA mailbox (contact the Service Desk - note that this can take some time to create), **OR**
+   > A shared GA mailbox (contact the Service Desk - note that this can take some time to create),
+   > The new mailbox should be named
+   >
+   > **OR**
    >
    > ga.autobots+______@gmail.com (e.g. ga.autobots+bumblebee@gmail.com).
    > Email from this account forwards to the Autobots.